chbeu/chbeu.github.io/content/talks/kn02_humanize2021/index.md

 ---
-title: "In the user is it—is it?: If you want to understand your users, you have to understand their situations"
+title: "Keynote: In the user is it—is it?: If you want to understand your users, you have to understand their situations"
 cms_exclude: true
 type: talk